Moyacaca/TSRI_Air-Quality-Prediction/README.md

 ```
 bash run.sh <csv filename> <start date>
 ```
-Please note that the information in "csv filename" should only contain 3 dates of data.
+Please note that the information in "csv filename" should only contain <ins>3 dates</ins>ins of data.
 It is necessary to put your csv file into the pred_today folder.
 And the format of "start date" should be "YYYY-MM-DD".
 <br><br>
 For example,